Skip to content

 Collects Doom Patrol: Weight of the Worlds #1-7.

-Doom Patrol in the Infinite Frontier era (2022-)
+Doom Patrol in the Infinite Frontier era and beyond (2022-)

 The Doom Patrol appears in the first story of Batman/Superman: World’s Finest, set early in both heroes’ careers, at a time when Dick Grayson was Robin.
 For the Doom Patrol, it means the story takes place during Volume 1.